Charles Arnold-Baker: War

 Upon the outbreak of war they both volunteered for the British Army.
 Charles's recruitment was deferred by the authorities to the following year to enable him to complete his degree.
 He joined the Buffs as a private soldier, but was promoted to corporal within 10 days and commissioned directly on 25 February 1941.
 He then commanded one of two platoons of the 70th Battalion which were guarding Chartwell during Churchill's recuperation from illness there for three months.
 Out of courtesy he was invited with the other officers to dine weekly with Churchill during this period.
 It is unclear whether the Prime minister realised he was a German.

-From there he was posted to the 9th Battalion on 4 August 1943, but on 14 December 1943 he joined MI6 where he was given the code-name Anderton and worked with the traitor Kim Philby, whom he disliked, and in whom he saw none of the supposed Philby charm.
+From there he was posted to the 9th Battalion on 4 August 1943, but on 14 December 1943 he joined MI6 where he was given the code-name Anderton and worked with undercover Soviet agent Kim Philby, whom he disliked, and in whom he saw none of the supposed Philby charm.
 He was one of the first to voice suspicions about Philby.
 His brother Richard was also in MI6 and interrogated Rudolf Hess.